hija/EncryptedFileSharing/README.md

+⚠️ This project is **deprecated**.
+It is not recommended to use it in production. ⚠️

+---
 # EncryptedFileSharing
 EncryptedFileSharing is a minimal file sharing service which allows users to share files which are encrypted before being uploaded.
 As a result, even the server operator cannot see the unencrypted content.
 EncryptedFileSharing uses mainly **Go and Javascript**.